PennBBL/KaczkurkinHeterogenInternalizing/README.md

 # KaczkurkinHeterogenInternalizing
-Code and wiki for the paper, "Neurostructural Heterogeneity in Youth with Internalizing Symptoms."
+Code for the paper, "Neurostructural Heterogeneity in Youth with Internalizing Symptoms."
+See wiki for details about what each script does and the order the scripts were run.